5 Queries

 Open the database.

 click Next.
-Now you have to select the field for the column heading values.
+Now, select the field for the column headings.

-click Next.
-Now you can select the field whose values you want to aggregate and the aggregate function.
+Click Next.
+Now, select the field whose values you want to aggregate and the aggregate function.

 Count